stuartmonro/stuartmonro.github.io/_pages/travel_folder/food.md

 ## Tipping

-This post copied from the Dibb has a good explanation of tipping.
+This post copied [from the Dibb](https://DIBB.in/15394761){:target="\_blank"} has a good explanation of tipping.
 The main take away is that even if the service is bad we should tip 10% because otherwise that comes out of the servers pocket as they have to square up with the back of house staff.

 <span style="color:#4B088A">
 I’m British; I live in Orlando and I’ve been a server for the past 5 years.
 I thought I’d give you an honest 1st person perspective on the whole tipping debate.